United Kingdom in the Eurovision Song Contest 2018: Competing entries

 On 29 September 2017, BBC announced an open submission for interested artists to submit their songs in the form of a video recording.
 The submission period lasted until 27 October 2017.
 The received submissions from the open call were reviewed and a shortlist was compiled by the UK branch of the international OGAE fan club.
 Additional entries were provided to the BBC by former music director of RCA Records and founder of Innocent Records, Hugh Goldsmith, who held songwriting camps with professional songwriters and consulted with music industry experts including independent writers and members of the British Phonographic Industry (BPI) in order to encourage entry submissions and involvement in the national final.
 Songs from both entry methods were included in a final shortlist which was presented to a professional panel that ultimately selected six finalists to compete in the national final.
 The six competing songs were revealed on 24 January 2018, with two songs played each day that week during The Ken Bruce Show on BBC Radio 2.

+In February 2023, Austria’s 2018 representative, Cesár Sampson revealed in an interview with The Euro Trip Podcast that he was invited by the BBC in late 2017 to compete in the UK’s national selection.
+Having accepted the invite, Sampson later rescinded it after his home country’s broadcaster, ORF, confirmed it wanted him to represent Austria at the contest.
+Sampson justified this decision as he had been in discussions with the host broadcaster prior to receiving the BBC's invitation to take part in Eurovision You Decide.